-If you are like me who shuffles a lot between Linux and Windows OS, you surely miss many Linux shell commands in Windows Command Prompt and you definitely wish if you can replicate those commands somehow in Windows to make life little bit easier.
-One of those commands is navigating back to previous directory.
+If you shuffle a lot between Linux/Mac and Windows OS, you surely miss many Linux shell commands in Windows Command Prompt and you definitely wish if you can replicate or have some kind of workaround of those commands in Windows to make life bit easier.
+One of those commands is navigating back to the previous directory.
 In Linux, you can just type:

-You always require to run dos_init.cmd before using ccd.bat so that assign aliases are available for ccd batch file.
+You always require running dos_init.cmd before using ccd.bat so that assign aliases are available for ccd batch file.
 To automate that, you can simply add an entry in Windows Registry which will automatically run dos_init.cmd command every time you open Command Windows.

 Following are steps to create above Registry entry.
 Be careful when editing the registry and make sure you know what you’re doing.

 - Go to registry path:

 - Create a registry entry with key as “AutoRun” and value as complete path of your dos_init.cmd

 Let's go through the usage of this batch file:

 I hope you will find this hack useful.
 So how you want to further enhance this batch file?
 Please do share your changes and improvements here so that others can also benefit.